yshmarov/yshmarov.github.io/_drafts/2023-11-17-docraptor-html-to-pdf.md

 ### 4. FIX ERROR: `File system access is not allowed.`

-The DocRaptor API does not have access to assets inside your app by default:
+The DocRaptor API does not have access to these assets inside your `localhost:3000` app by default:

 ```ruby
 # app/views/layouts/application.html.erb